 Guardians of the Galaxy Vol. 2 features a visibly diverse ensemble cast, including prominent roles for actors of various racial backgrounds playing alien characters.
 The narrative focuses on themes of found family and acceptance without explicitly critiquing traditional identities or making DEI themes central to its core conflict.

-Guardians of the Galaxy Vol. 2 does not include any identifiable LGBTQ+ characters or themes.
-The narrative focuses on family dynamics and cosmic adventures without incorporating LGBTQ+ representation, resulting in no net impact on LGBTQ+ portrayal.
+Guardians of the Galaxy Vol. 2 contains no explicit or implied LGBTQ+ characters or themes.
+The narrative focuses on found family and individual character arcs without incorporating queer identities or storylines, resulting in no discernible LGBTQ+ portrayal.

 The film features several female characters in action roles, including Gamora, Nebula, and Mantis.
 While they engage in combat, their victories against male opponents are primarily achieved through the use of firearms, advanced technology, or specific superpowers, rather than direct physical combat or martial arts.